juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 Now that global resources have been installed, each time a scene is loaded, it will scan that scene and inject any component that requires its resources.

-**Note:** injection happens _after_ `Awake` but _before_ `Start`!
-When a scene is loaded, Unity's scene manager event is only fired when a scene is activated, which contains the `Awake` phase of all active GameObjects in that scene.
+While this omits the point of the dependency injection methodology entirely, you can always get access to the global container by using `GlobalDependencyContext.DependencyContainer`.
+This allows you to alter it at other points in time rather than just initialization.
+A better way for that is seen in the [Custom Dependency Injection](#custom-dependency-injection) section, where you bind a container to itself.

 #### Advanced

-If you have a custom container implementation, you can provide an instance of this container by decorating a static method with the `GlobalContainerProvider` attribute.
+If you have a custom container implementation, you can provide an instance of this container to the global context by decorating a static method with the `GlobalContainerProvider` attribute.

 ```cs
 private static class CustomGlobalContextProvider